 ATM stands for Automatic Teller Machine.
 Also known as bank debit cards, these cards are a part of our hobby, albeit a different category to credit cards, as no line of credit is being offered.

 The phrase “bank card” literally means any card issued by a bank, but in popular usage is generally taken to mean a Visa or MasterCard, which constitutes the overwhelming majority of credit and debit cards issued by financial institutions.
 Any regulated depositary institution may join Visa or MasterCard, including banks, credit unions, savings banks, postal banks, etc. The key thing is their multi-merchant acceptability.

 BankAmericard decided to conduct a trial in a small city in California called Fresno, where they issued a card to every resident with a Bank of America checking account.
 They sent out 60,000 cards.
-It was the first mailing of a Visa card (BankAmericard became Visa in 1976).
+This is sometimes referred to as the “Great Fresno Drop”.

 Travel & Entertainment Cards

 Travel and entertainment cards are aimed at business users.
 They are issued by organizations such as American Express and Diners Club.

 American Express have historically been the most popular cards to collect.
 It is an international brand, which is still around to this day using the same name all over the world, so many people are familiar with it.

 The first American Express card was issued in October 1958, with an expiry of April 1959, after which it switched to plastic.
 The oldest plastic cards have an expiry date of November 1959.
 Such plastic cards are perhaps even rarer than the paper cards.
 Experts estimate that around 250,000 original paper cards were issued, and only 100 of these may still survive.
 Paper American Express cards are very highly sought after by collectors.
 They come up for sale on eBay from time to time, and can go for well in excess of $1,000 per card.